 The Financial Ombudsman Service (FOS)

 The Financial Ombudsman Service will investigate your complaint at no cost to you.
 Investigations are generally carried out by correspondence, though you may be contacted by telephone if that is the easiest way of clarifying details.
 Very occasionally, the Ombudsman may ask to hold a “hearing” – that is, a meeting where you and the firm you are complaining about are present.
 However, this is very rare.
 The main purpose of the Ombudsman service is that it helps to resolve complaints in a fair and impartial manner, without your having to go to Court and face the formal legal procedures (and costs) entailed.
 If, when you receive the Ombudsman’s decision on your complaint, you are not happy with the outcome, you are still free to pursue the matter further via legal processes.
 However, you would have to pay the costs of doing so.

 You can find out more about the Financial Ombudsman here: – http://www.financial-ombudsman.org.uk/

-In addition to complying with the FCA’s rules on complaints, our members seek to offer you a high level of service by complying with Statement of Principles.
-They are also required to abide by our internal Rules & Guidance.
+In addition to complying with the FCA’s rules on complaints, our members seek to offer you a high level of service by complying with our Principles and Outcomes.
+They are also required to abide by our internal Rules and Guidance.
 The FOS is aware of these documents and will likely take them into account when deciding how to resolve any complaint which you may refer to.
 However, if you feel that a member has failed to uphold our principle standards, you may want to contact us.
 You can: